 The nearest relative, as defined under the Mental Health Act, can request that the person at risk be given a mental health assessment by an approved mental health professional.
 This assessment involves considering treatment options.
 This may include deciding if the person should be admitted to hospital under the Mental Health Act.

 It can be very upsetting when someone you're close to is struggling with their mental health.

 You may find it helpful to get support in coping with your own feelings, either through talking therapy or peer support, where you can talk to other people who have similar experiences.
 This support may be available at a local Mind or other carers' groups, such as Carers UK.

-This information was published in May 2019.
-We will revise it in 2022.
+This information was published in February 2023.
+We will revise it in 2026.

 If you want to reproduce this content, see our permissions and licensing page.